 In reality, ETF product development is a fascinating blend of art and science.
 Success lies in striking the right balance between creativity and strategy.
 Over the years, we’ve witnessed both triumphs and failures, leading us to distill five simple lessons for aspiring ETF creators:

+1. New ideas are a dime a dozen, but an a-ha moment is priceless.
 Everyone comes into this business thinking they have the next billion-dollar idea.
 If only it were that easy.

 You would think that coming up with a first-of-a-kind strategy would be a golden ticket, and, in truth, that often does increase your chances of success dramatically.
 But there have been many firsts that never found their footing because they were either ahead of their time, past their time, or the market just didn’t care.